mattsousaa/Self_Driving_Cars_Specialization/README.md

 The trajectory feedback will contain the car, start and end positions, entire path/path traveled and a small shaded region which denotes the subset of interpolated points to be sent into the controller for control updates.
 Linear interpolation is used between waypoints to provide a finer resolution path/speed requests for the controller.
 The X and Y axes are in meters.

+The controls feedback shows the throttle, steering and brake outputs, as well as the speed response for the simulation (desired speed and current speed in the single plot).
+This is a general feedback for viewing what the client is sending to the CARLA server in terms of control commands.
+The desired speed is set to the closest interpolated speed point to the current position of the car.